JervisMurzello/opendatawindsor/README.md

 ## About
 opendatawindsor is an R interface to the [City of Windsor open data portal](https://opendata.citywindsor.ca/).
-A package called [opendatatoronto](https://github.com/sharlagelfand/opendatatoronto) is the main motivation for our package and works as an excellent guide as it is developed for a similar purpose which allows users to load the data into R directly without downloading each and every file individually on their systems.
+A package called [opendatatoronto](https://github.com/sharlagelfand/opendatatoronto) is the main motivation for our package and works as an excellent guide as it is developed for a similar purpose which allows users to load the data available on the open data portal of City of Toronto into their R environments directly without downloading each and every file individually on their systems.

 ## Installation